ordina-jworks/ordina-jworks.github.io/_posts/2020-06-02-terraform.md

 ## How can you beat us

 With this setup, lead-time for provisioning an environment went down from 6 weeks of ticketing magic to just a 90 minute Jenkins run.
-The decision to adopt Terraform helped us to minimize human errors, and has enabled us to deploy new environments by a single push on a button.
+The decision to adopt Terraform helped us to minimize human errors, and has enabled us to deploy new environments by a single push of a button.
 Infrastructure upgrades have become more and more stable over the adoption period and the different modules have matured to the point where they barely change anymore.

 The work being done by the Azure Terraform provider community has helped tremendously.